AnonymousMMF/MMF/README.md

 # MMF
-This repository is the official implementation of "A Masked Mixture Model for More Compact and Accurate Matrix Factorization."
+This repository is the official implementation of "A Masked Mixture Model for Compact and Accurate Matrix Factorization."

 ## Abstract